shreyaa-05/bioinformatics-projects/README.md

 <img width="704" height="502" alt="WhatsApp Image 2026-09-12 at 10 09 21 PM" src="https://github.com/user-attachments/assets/fa7e3c6e-62cc-476f-9026-bbfabdbaf0b7" />

+## Limitations
+The current study uses simulated genomic data and a simplified imputation model.
+Real-world genomic datasets contain additional sources of sequencing and population-genetic variation that are not represented in the simulation.

+## Future Work

+- Evaluate the approach using real genotype or sequencing datasets.
+- Compare the simplified implementation with established imputation tools such as BEAGLE or GLIMPSE.
+- Introduce larger and more diverse reference panels.
+- Model additional sources of sequencing uncertainty and genotype likelihoods.
+- Explore more advanced HMM-based imputation strategies.
+- Benchmark computational runtime and memory usage alongside imputation accuracy.
 ---
 # Project 2 — Permafrost Virome–Microbiome Analysis